Ok – you’ve started a new fitness kick. It’s going great. But now your PT has told you to “up your protein intake”.

 You’ll need to make sure that every main meal you consume has a protein source as the “main” part of it.
 You’ll also need to make sure than most of your snacks are based around protein sources, rather than carb sources.
 We’re thinking jerky, boiled eggs, protein bars, mini-cheeses etc, rather than Mars Bars and crisps.

 Vegetarians and vegans – sorry, it’s just a simple fact that you are going to REALLY plan your nutrition.
-Unless you plan on relying on supplements (not ideal) then you are going to struggle if you don’t plan.
+Unless you plan on relying on supplements (not ideal) then you are going to struggle to eat enough protein if you don’t plan.
 There are plenty of non-animal based foods that have protein, but not in anything like the quantities that meat has; even so-called high protein vegetarian/vegan protein sources require you to eat a huge quantity to simply get the protein content of one chicken breast.

-What’s the best sources?
+What’s the best protein sources?

 So, let’s talk sources.
 Some are obvious – some not so.